mlschillo/arXivClassifier/README.md

 ## Method

 I use the pretrained bert-base-cased model provided by Google and the Transformers library provided by Hugging Face.
-The architecture as well as intuitive descriptions of how all the pieces work are provided by THIS TUTORIAL.
+The architecture as well as intuitive descriptions of how all the pieces work are provided by LINKTUTORIAL.
 I train the models on Google Colab's GPUs.
 So overall, all of the heavy lifting is done for me.
 Thanks!

 All that remains for me to do is clean and separate the data into the various training sets, fine tune the various models -- choosing hyperparameters such as learning rate, batch size, and training epochs -- and collect and analyze the results.